Do You Pay Your Billing Agent a Percentage of Claims? You May Be in Violation of Federal law!

 OIG may have started these audits in New York, but, as New York State says “Excelsior” – ever upward – we can be sure that OIG will continue across the country.

-Posted on July 12, 2017, in Alleged Overpayment, Anti Kickback, Audits, Chiropractors, CMS, Federal Government, Federal Law, Health Care Providers and Services, Hospitals, Knicole Emanuel, Legislation, Medicaid, Medicaid Attorney, Medicaid Providers, Medicaid Reimbursements, Medicare, Medicare Attorney, New York Medicaid, North Carolina, Office of Inspector General, Stark Law, Taxes and tagged 42 CFR 447.10, Fee Splitting, Fee Splitting Prohibition, Gordon & Rees, Knicole Emanuel, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Billing, Medicaid Billing Agents, Medicaid Fraud, Medicaid Fraud Control Unit, Medicaid recoupments, Medicare, New York Medicaid, North Carolina Medical Society, Office of Inspector General.
+Posted on July 12, 2017, in Alleged Overpayment, Anti-Kickback and Stark law, Chiropractors, CMS, Federal Government, Federal Law, Health Care Providers and Services, Hospitals, Knicole Emanuel, Legislation, Medicaid, Medicaid Attorney, Medicaid Providers, Medicaid Reimbursements, Medicare, Medicare and Medicaid Provider Audits, Medicare Attorney, New York Medicaid, North Carolina, Office of Inspector General, Stark Law, Taxes and tagged 42 CFR 447.10, Fee Splitting, Fee Splitting Prohibition, Gordon & Rees, Knicole Emanuel, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Billing, Medicaid Billing Agents, Medicaid Fraud, Medicaid Fraud Control Unit, Medicaid recoupments, Medicare, New York Medicaid, North Carolina Medical Society, Office of Inspector General.
 Bookmark the permalink.
 2 Comments.